 Lorenzo has a fetish for fashion, but he is not gay—not that there's anything wrong with that.
 Although not quite a metro-sexual, he appreciates the perks that come with always looking your best.
 He loves fine clothes, preferably stylishly casual shirts left unbuttoned at the neck.
 Lorenzo does not wear pants or hats, and he refuses to model in the nude.
 Without a doubt, he is the best dressed cat in America.

-An international feline sensation, he has over 25,000 online fans who cheer him on, ask his advice, and laugh at his wise guy antics
+An international feline sensation, he has over 300,000 facebook fans who cheer him on, ask his advice, and laugh at his wise guy antics